junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 It is a container for your application that holds all your project's state: users' persisted data, asset storage (images or video) and your application bundle.

-A satellite lives on its own and you - and only you-can administrate it.
+A satellite lives on its own -- and only _you_ can administrate it, because you _own_ it, exactly like an NFT.

 In the future it will be enhanced with further capabilities and we might launch other extended canisters such as "Rocket" or "Space station".